|Using Icom IC-F8101 and Icom IC-F7000 HF Radios for Amateur Radio ALE and Selcall|

 Not an endorsement by HFLINK of any radio.

-There are known bugs in the firmware of Icom IC-F series HF radios.
+There were known bugs in the early firmware of first Icom IC-F series HF radios, but recent F8101 firmware "enhanced" upgrades solved the problems.
 There

 is no guarantee of any kind that this information is appropriate for

 the user or for any specific radio model or version.
-The information is
+The information here is

 provided for informal educational